Furqan7007/fashion_mnist/Readme.md

 5. Figure out which model works best.
 6. If you want to write a custom model, make sure you have the input and output dimensions sorted.
 7. If you are using a pretrained model, make sure the model is properly imported.
+8. Make sure the model and data are uploaded to cuda if cuda is available.

 Basic EDA to perform: